The AI Search Visibility Guide for Science marketers

 • 1Branded search lift: track your brand name search volume in Google Search Console week-on-week.
 AI awareness drives people to search your name directly, even when they do not click from the AI response.

 • 2AI referral conversion rate: in GA4, compare how visitors from AI platforms convert versus standard organic.
-Expect a significant difference.
+Measure the difference rather than assuming one exists.

 • 4Pipeline attribution: add "how did you hear about us?" to your enquiry forms.
 You will start seeing AI search appear as a source.